 Editors think photographer’s costs have reduced because they are no longer buying film, whereas professional digital photography is actually more expensive for many photographers due to the upfront and ongoing investment in rapidly depreciating technology, and large amounts of time squandered on keeping up-to-date with ever-changing technology.

 Payment rates for advertising and magazine images are much less than 10-20 years ago and are quite often below the actual cost of production.
-As a result professional photographers are increasingly dependent on stock image sales, book publication etc to remain solvent.
+As a result professional photographers are increasingly dependent on stock image sales, book publication, teaching others their skills etc, to remain solvent.